uffe/awesome-react-components/readme.md

 # Loader

-*Let the user know that something is being loaded.
+<em>Let the user know that something is being loaded.

 I want to show the user when something is loading, typically when a form is submitted or when the page is initially loading.

 I'm open for it to be a spinner, a progress bar, or whatever.

-What are different ways to show the user a loading status and what libraries are there for that?*
+What are different ways to show the user a loading status and what libraries are there for that?</em>

  - [halogen](https://github.com/yuanyan/halogen) - A collection of loading spinners with React.js.
  - [react-ladda](https://github.com/jsdir/react-ladda) - React wrapper for Ladda buttons.